zeldaret/oot/docs/Music Macro Language.md

 end

 .sequence option1
-... commands for one sequence ...
+... instructions for one sequence ...
 end

 .sequence option2
-... commands for a completely different sequence ... end
+... instructions for a completely different sequence ... end

 .sequence option3
-... commands for a remixed sequence between the two ... end
+... instructions for a remixed sequence between the two ... end

 .data